w3c/wot-architecture/proposals/security_and_privacy.md

 owner.
 For example, if they have a baby monitor, they may have a baby, are probably in a certain age range, and so forth.

-The WoT Thing Description (TD) also allows extensibility via the inclusion of custom vocabularies.
+The WoT Thing Description (TD) also allows extension via the inclusion of custom vocabularies.
 Although the WoT standard itself does not have any requirement for PII, it is possible an extension might.
 We consider this aspect of PII inclusion to be out of scope.